 - Order small, eat fast, move on: Tokyo dining is built for flow, not lingering.

 Tokyo rewards curiosity.
 Every station, every alley, every market hides a meal worth remembering.
-And once you start exploring this way, you’ll realize the city isn’t overwhelming it’s endless.
+And once you start exploring this way, you’ll realize the city isn’t overwhelming, it’s just endless.

 Planning your first trip to Tokyo?
 Start with our Tokyo for first-timers guide or read our Eating in Tokyo guide for more detailed food recommendations.